joncamfield/joncamfield.com/_drafts/2010-10-12-argentinas-approach-to-netbooks.md

 ---
-excerpt: "While in Argentina, I took some time to learn about the Conectar Igualidad project, which is an outsized offshoot of Argentina's early work with OLPC back in 2006 as one of the first ministries to announce a partnership http://www.olpcnews.com/sales_talk/countries/four_countries_commi.html
+excerpt: "While in Argentina, I took some time to learn about the Conectar Igualidad project, which is an outsized offshoot of Argentina's early work with OLPC back in 2006 as one of the first ministries to announce a partnership "
-  . \r\n\r\nIt's important to note that I am not talking about the 60,000 OLPC project in La Rioja, working with elementary schools, which we've covered here before: http://www.olpcnews.com/countries/argentina/olpc_argentina_starts_in_la_ri.html\thttp://www.olpcnews.com/countries/argentina/argentinas_president_kirchner_hands_out_the_first_xos_in_la_rioja.html.
-  \ That is all well and good, but, the Conecta Igualidad is a multi-year project, with hundreds of thousands of laptops already in the field through the earlier Inclusion Digital project, which provided netbooks to technical school students.
-The goal for Conectar Igualidad is 3 million netbooks for secondary students by 2012.
-Oh, and did I mention that they'll come with 3G modems for connectivity?\r\n\r\n program went through an open bid for educational laptops after running a series of on-the-ground pilots with the OLPC, the Classmate, and an Israeli tablet-style system called ITP\r\n\r\n\r"
 categories: []
 title: Argentina's approach to netbooks
 created: 1286894122